 Here are the easy steps to become a School on Wheels Volunteer:

 Complete our brief application form.
 Click the button above to start.

-Applicants between the ages of twelve and fifteen must tutor alongside a parent or legal guardian and both the minor and the parent/guardian need to fill out applications.
+Applicants between the ages of 12 and 15 must tutor alongside a parent or legal guardian and both the minor and the parent/guardian need to fill out applications.

 You will receive a link to our Online Orientation once you submit your application.
 It lasts about an hour and for your convenience, you can watch the presentation anytime from anywhere and even take breaks and come back to it.
 You must complete the Orientation before you can move forward in our application process.

 - Attend a Follow-Up Tutor Training & Complete Live Scan

 After completing the Online Orientation, your next step is to attend our Follow-Up Tutor Training which will focus on your role as a Tutor.
 Go to our Event Calendar to see our upcoming Follow-up Tutor Training dates and RSVP online.

 We also require that all of our volunteers complete a Live Scan fingerprint background check.
 Please note that we will have Live Scan Service at all of our Follow-Up Tutor Trainings for $35.